psf/black/README.md

 master, this is also an option.

-## Ignoring non-modified files
+## Ignoring unmodified files

-*Black* remembers files it already formatted, unless the `--diff` flag is used or code is passed via standard input.
+*Black* remembers files it has already formatted, unless the `--diff` flag is used or code is passed via standard input.
 This information is stored per-user.
 The exact location of the file depends on the black version and the system on which black is run.
 The file is non-portable.
 The standard location on common operating systems